What this filing does

 Day 21+

-Final dissolution acknowledgement from the Registrar, plus closure receipts for each operating registration.
+The final dissolution acknowledgement from the Registrar lands in your dashboard, along with closure receipts for each operating registration.

 What it costs

 Per firm.
-Operating-registration closures (GST, IEC, Shop Act) handled as part of the engagement.
+Closure of operating registrations (GST, IEC, Shop Act) is handled as part of the engagement.

 At the end